 When Lady Diana Spencer accepted the engagement proposal, a selection of engagement rings was presented for her consideration by Garrard Jewellers.
-From a list of gemstones, Diana choose an 18 carat oval BLUE SAPPHIRE Engagement Ring.
-The accepted "norm" that Diamonds are the "proper" engagement stone was a result of DeBeers ingenious marketing.
-What!?
+From a list of gemstones, Diana chooses an 18-carat oval BLUE SAPPHIRE Engagement Ring.
+Contrary to the accepted standard of Diamondsbeing the "proper" engagement stone, mainly as a result of DeBeer's ingenious marketing.

 The Sapphire in Lady Diana's engagement ring weighed approximately 7-9 carats and was surrounded by 14 small diamonds in an elegant cluster setting.